shaan1991/exam-room-docs/docs/getting-started-with-the-temasys-sdk-for-web-1.md

 See the Pen [WebRTC Audio/Video conference demo with SkylinkJS](https://codepen.io/temasys/pen/GogabE/) by Skylink ([@skylink](https://codepen.io/temasys)) on CodePen.

-To further demonstrate the possibilities and flexibility of SkylinkJS, we have also created a more elaborate demo created with the help of [Facebook’s React](http://facebook.github.io/react/) at [http://getaroom.io.](http://getaroom.io. "http://getaroom.io.")
+To further demonstrate the possibilities and flexibility of SkylinkJS, we have also created a more elaborate demo created with the help of [Facebook’s React](http://facebook.github.io/react/).
 Check it out, share it, and use it if you like it.